 What needs to A summary of how you will do it.
-Specific location Monitoring and eva aluation be improved In Project objective Responsible Time lime your sector Community WASTE - New CWP recruits to be assisted to KOFFIEFONTEIN, - Minimize - Communit 80 EPWP for MANAGEME register storage facilities (what is JACOBSDAL, littering. y Services waste NT commonly known as recycling) LUCKHOFF, - Keep SA Clean - LED management in with DESTEA that will collect all OPPERMANSGRON with less - IDP 2021 recyclable material and sell to big DE AND pollution. recycling companies via in PETRUSBURG - Increase wages Johannesburg when 35 Ton of each of members of recyclable material is collected and recycling baled cooperatives. - Increase revenue because more people will be able to can pay for municipal services 84
+Specific location Monitoring and eva luation be improved In Project objective Responsible Time lime your sector Community WASTE - New CWP recruits to be assisted to KOFFIEFONTEIN, - Minimize - Communit 80 EPWP for MANAGEME register storage facilities (what is JACOBSDAL, littering. y Services waste NT commonly known as recycling) LUCKHOFF, - Keep SA Clean - LED management in with DESTEA that will collect all OPPERMANSGRON with less - IDP 2021 recyclable material and sell to big DE AND pollution. recycling companies via in PETRUSBURG - Increase wages Johannesburg when 35 Ton of each of members of recyclable material is collected and recycling baled cooperatives. - Increase revenue because more people will be able to can pay for municipal services

-BUILDINGS/A SSESTS Renovation of municipal buildings /assets KOFFIEFONTEIN, JACOBSDAL, LUCKHOFF 10 ommunity 3 municipal buildings (Koffiefontein, Petrusburg and Jacobsdal in 2021 CEMETRIES Safeguard all cemeteries with physical security All towns 2 ommunity 4 cemeteries ervices safeguarded SPORTS FIELDS Refurbishment of sports facilities All towns ommunity 2 sports facilities ervices (Sonwabile and Ditlhake) PARKS Upgrading and maintenance all community parks All towns Upgrading and Community parks ommunity 4 community parks upgraded by 2021 What needs to be improved In your Community A summary of how you will do it.
-Specific location on esponsible Time lime ctor
+BUILDINGS/A SSESTS Renovation of municipal buildings /assets KOFFIEFONTEIN, JACOBSDAL, LUCKHOFF Upgrade and renovate municipal buildings / assets Community Services 3 municipal buildings (Koffiefontein, Petrusburg and Jacobsdal in 2021 Safeguard all cemeteries with physical All towns To safeguard Community 4 cemeteries CEMETRIES security cemeteries Services safeguarded Refurbishment of sports facilities All towns Refurbishment of Community 2 sports facilities SPORTS sports facilities Services (Sonwabile and FIELDS Ditlhake) PARKS Upgrading and maintenance all All towns Upgrading and Community 4 community community parks maintenance of Services parks upgraded community parks by 2021 What needs to be A summary of how you will do it.
+Specific location Monitoring and evalu ation improved In Project objective Responsible Time lime your sector Community

-SMME DEVELOPME NT Skill SMMES through workshops on (tendering, sub-contracting 30% of capital projects) and - Supporting and promoting SMMEs Finance (SCM) 2 workshops convened on tendering by 2021 LED 6 projects with sub-contracting arrangements Promote and register SMMES. - Town based Municipal based and - Supporting and promoting SMMEs Finance (SCM)/LED 100 SMMEs supported in registering - Number of co-operatives supported Town based Municipal based and - Supporting and promoting SMMEs LED 2 co-ops Bricklaying and Crusher Plant resuscitated and supported by 2021
+SMME DEVELOPME NT Skill SMMES through workshops on (tendering, sub-contracting 30% of capital projects) and - Supporting and promoting SMMEs Finance (SCM) LED 2 workshops convened on tendering by 2021 6 projects with sub- contracting Promote and register SMMES. - Town based Municipal based and - Supporting and promoting SMMEs Finance (SCM)/LED arrangements 100 SMMEs supported in registering - Number of co-operatives supported Town based Municipal based and - Supporting and promoting SMMEs LED 2 co-ops Bricklaying and Crusher Plant resuscitated and supported by 2021

-REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of the Finance 6334 additi ional

-ENHANCEME PETRUS Indigent indigents

-NT Massive ward-based campaign on BURG, Register registered by

-Indigent registrations JACOBSDAL, 2021

-LUCKHOFF AND

-OPPERMANSO GRON

-DE

-- PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving the Finance 85 %

-PETRUS collection rate collection rate

-Ward committee members to be given BURG, by 2021

-the list of people in areas of the people JACOBSDAL,

-council anticipate to write-off their LUCKHOFF AND

-debt.
-OPPERMANSO GRON

-DE

-- Ward committee members to be

-paid a commission for revenue

-collected.
+REVENUE- INDIGENT REGISTRATIONSKOFFIEFON TEIN, - Revision of the Finance6334 additionENHANCEMEPETRUSIndigentindigentsNTMassive ward-based campaign on Indigent registrationsBURG, RegisterRegisterregisteredIndigent registrationsJACOBSDAL, LUCKHOFF AND2021 NT Massive ward-based campaign on BURG, Register registered Indigent registrations JACOBSDAL, 2021 REVENUE - INDIGENT REGISTRATIONS KOFFIEFON TEIN, - Revision of the Finance 6334 additi ional Indigent registrations JACOBSDAL, 2021 ENHANCEME PETRUS Indigent indigents NT Massive ward-based campaign on BURG, Register registered by LUCKHOFF AND Indigent registrations JACOBSDAL, 2021 LUCKHOFF AND OPPERMANSGRON OPPERMANSO GRON DE DE - PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving the Finance 85 - PAYMENTS OF SERVICES KOFFIEFON TEIN, - Improving the Finance 85 % PETRUS collection rate collection ra PETRUS collection rate collection rate Ward committee members to be given BURG, by 2021 Ward committee members to be given BURG, by 2021 the list of people in areas of the people JACOBSDAL, the list of people in areas of the people JACOBSDAL, council anticipate to write-off their LUCKHOFF AND council anticipate to write-off their LUCKHOFF AND debt.
+OPPERMANSGRON debt.
+OPPERMANSO GRON DE DE - Ward committee members to be - Ward committee members to be paid a commission for revenue paid a commission for revenue collected. collected.